 We love this Pumpkin Greek Yogurt year round.
 But when the fall rolls around, this breakfast is at the table day and day again.

-This Pumpkin Greek Yogurt is a Healthy Breakfast that is filling and nutritious
+This Pumpkin Greek Yogurt is a Healthy Breakfast

 Pureed roasted pumpkins and bananas are the base of this recipe, while the Greek yogurt gives it a tinge of tang.
 Mixed together, this breakfast bowl is filling, healthy and incredibly tasty.